ghblavou/benefits-of-physical-activity/README.md

 # DO EXERCISE!

-Click here, and see what the research about do exercise everyday showed for us!
+Click here, and see what the research about do exercise everyday,  showed for us!